Kesore628/soc-design-and-planning-vsd/README.md

 * Explored advanced STA concepts such as OCV and CRPR and their impact on timing closure.
 * Studied post-route SPEF extraction and how interconnect parasitics influence final sign-off timing.
 * Enhanced hands-on skills with industry-relevant open-source EDA tools used in ASIC development.

+## Acknowledgements

+A huge thank you to *Kunal Ghosh* (Co-founder, VSD Corp.
+Pvt.
+Ltd.) and *Nickson P Jose* (Physical Design Engineer, Intel) for putting together such a well-structured and genuinely practical workshop.
+Running a real CPU from RTL to GDSII using nothing but open-source tools is something I didn’t expect to be possible — and yet here we are.
+- **Kunal Ghosh** — Co-founder, VSD (VLSI System Design)
+- **Nickson Jose** — for the `vsdstdcelldesign` repository used in Day 3 labs
+- **NASSCOM** — for facilitating this workshop program